 Fraud frequently involves allegations of intentionally trying to deceive another person for financial gain.
 Fraud often involves activities ranging from making false statements to engaging in deceptive practices allegedly committed to persuade someone to invest or spend money on a fraudulent business venture.

 Embezzlement charges often involve someone accused of taking money from an employer, another person or an organization where the accused handles financial matters.
 An important aspect of embezzlement involves proving that the person accused of illegally withholding assets for personal gain was the person responsible for managing such funds.
-Specifically, the person accused of embezzlement often legally has access to the funds in dispute.
+Specifically, the person accused of embezzlement charges often legally has access to the funds in dispute.

 What are common fraud and embezzlement cases in Pennsylvania?